Windows Presentation Foundation

 An Update: I wonder how these three engineers would have reacted to the news that Zendesk was going to kill its Windows Phone app in 2017.
 I work for a company that offers customized help desk support to Zendesk clients.
 Our phones were ringing like crazy when this announcement was first made.
 Zendesk is a global provider of customer service software.
 They operate in 150 markets.
 In 2012 the company launched its Windows Phone app in the Market.
 However in November 2016 Zendesk announced that it was going to end support for its Windows Phone app and the app would only receive any emergency maintenance updates after Dec 31st 2016.
 Arggg!!! went our clients.
 In 2017 we had to explain to clients that due to the low usage of its Windows Phone app, Zendesk was just going to kill it.
 The app was removed from the Windows Store completely in April 2017 and was no longer be available for download for Windows Phone users.
 It was understandable if Zendesk didn't have enough users to justify making the proper updates and support.
 We told customers that Zendesk recommended they switch to an iOS or Android OS platform to keep enjoying the features of its Zendesk App.
 We also offered other work-a-rounds, but some clients were initially very unhappy.
 I was burned out by the end of that week.
 My one consolation was that the company just happened to be upgrading our offices and the reception area that same week with Italian modern furniture that was really sleek and cool.
 The furniture company, room service 360°, they ordered from is located in Philadelphia.
 I've driven by it many times but never associated it with business furniture.
 Turns out room service 360° offers stunning modern furniture from many Italian brands among others, for both the home and office.
 The makeover of the company was impressive and had a very positive impact on the employees moral.
 And the feedback from both our old and new customers was irrefutable: They loved the new look.
 Thank you management.

 Now it's time to hit the road and drive home.
 I always like getting home.
 My affectionate Alaskan Malamute, Nanette, greets me at the door, ready to have some fun.
-We have a routine that includes a three-mile run and playing frisbee, a game she loves.
-Nanette is surprisingly agile for such a large dog, and catching that frisbee is her favorite part.
+We have a routine that includes a three-mile run and playing Frisbee, a game she loves.
+Nanette is surprisingly agile for such a large dog, and catching that Frisbee is her favorite part.
 It's a good thing I have several acres of land for her to use up all her energy before we go in for the night.
 Speaking of hobbies and outdoor activities, I recently got into golf, inspired by the themes of this year's Forum, which emphasized wellness and personal growth.
-Just last week, I picked up a Tour Edge golf club, a brand recommended by a friend.
-This club has been a fantastic addition to my leisure time, providing a great way to relax and improve my game.
+Just last week, I picked up my new set of womens left handed golf clubs, recommended by a friend who is also a southpaw.
+These clubs have been a fantastic addition to my leisure time, providing a great way to relax and improve my game.
 I'm planning to spend more time at the local golf course, honing my skills and enjoying the open spaces, much like Nanette enjoys her time outdoors.
-This evening, after our run and frisbee game, I might even practice a few swings in the backyard.
+This evening, after our run and Frisbee game, I might even practice a few swings in the backyard.
 It's going to be a good evening, indeed.
 Oh yes.

 The selected content below taken from Victor Gaudioso’s blog posts.